Uber’s chief human resources officer abruptly steps down

 DETROIT (AP) — Uber’s chief human resources officer has abruptly stepped down.

-Liane Hornsey told employees in an email Wednesday that she is leaving the company but gave no reason.
-The email was obtained by The Associated Press.
+Liane Hornsey told employees in an email obtained by The Associated Press Wednesday that she is leaving the company but gave no reason.

-CEO Dara Khosrowshahi (Cause-row-SHAH-hee) praised Hornsey in an email for releasing the company’s first diversity report and ushering in equal pay for all employees.
+In a separate email, Khosrowshahi praised Hornsey for releasing the company’s first diversity report and ushering in equal pay for all employees.
 She’s been with the company since January of last year.

 Hornsey was hired from Japanese technology conglomerate SoftBank in January of 2017.She also had spent nearly a decade leading Google’s human resources department.